 In today’s economy, companies that expand internationally aren’t just targeting their neighbors—they’re targeting the world.
 You don’t just need translation for one language.
 You need multiple languages.
 And the more languages you target, the less likely it is that you’ll be able to handle that volume of content in-house with your primary team and tools.

-If you’re looking to translate into multiple languages within the next year, the following 7 steps will be crucial to achieving successful and timely localization so you can succeed in the global marketplace.
+Suppose you’re looking to translate into multiple languages within the next year.
+In that case, the following seven steps will be crucial to achieving successful and timely localization so you can succeed in the global marketplace.

 Step 1: Strategize